amr-elzahar/widebot-devops-task/README.md

 2. GCP account with billing enabled
 3. Terraform v0.12+ installed
 4. Docker installed
-5. kubectl configured to connect to a GKE cluster
+5. kubectl configured to connect to a GKE cluster (Just in case you want to connect to the GKE cluster from your machine)

 ### Project Structure

 The project consists mainly of 3 directories.
 Here is a high-level overview of the structure:

-- application: The code and its dependencies
-- kubernetes: The deployment files of the appliction and databases
-- terraform: terraform files to automatically provision infrastructure and k8s resources.
+1. `application`: This directory contains your application's code and its dependencies.
+You can place all your source code files and any required libraries or dependencies within this directory.

+2. `kubernetes`: This directory holds the Kubernetes deployment files.
+You can place all the YAML or JSON files required to deploy your application on Kubernetes in this directory.

+3. `terraform`: This directory contains the Terraform infrastructure files.
+Here, you can put the main Terraform files used to create your infrastructure (e.g., virtual machines, networks).
+Additionally, it includes a subdirectory called k8s.

+4. `terraform/k8s`: This subdirectory within the Terraform directory contains the Terraform code specifically for creating Kubernetes resources.
+It serves as an alternative to the kubernetes directory files.
+Here, you can have all the necessary Terraform files to manage your Kubernetes resources (e.g., deployments, services, configmaps).

+Note: The `terraform/k8s` directory provides an alternative approach to managing Kubernetes resources through Terraform, offering flexibility and ease of infrastructure management alongside your application's deployment files in the kubernetes directory.

 # Project Architecture: